 How to choose between a detached or an attached patio cover?

 Deciding to install a patio cover means you have your choices cut out for you.
-There’s the design and the colour to think about, but first and foremost you need to consider where you want your patio cover installed.
+There’s the design and the color to think about, but first and foremost you need to consider where you want your patio cover installed.
 Should you have the pergola attached to your house or is a detached patio cover the better choice for you?
 Much depends on what you’re planning to use it for.
 Read on to learn more.

 An attached patio cover as an extension of your house